junxit/us-congress-bills-110/metadata.md

 - 2007-03-22 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-03-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 183). (text: CR 3/21/2007 H2788-2789)
 - 2007-03-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 0 (Roll no. 183).(text: CR 3/21/2007 H2788-2789)
+- 2007-03-23 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-03-26 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 85.